hwayne/learntla-v2/docs/core/tla.rst

 Learning from PlusCal
 ======================

 I find the easiest way to explain what's going on with TLA+ is to relate it to what the PlusCal does.
 In his original book `Specifying Systems`_, Leslie Lamport introduces TLA+ with a specification of an hour clock, and I'd be remiss to break with tradition.
-The pluscal is a *mostly* faithful translation of his TLA+ spec.
+The PlusCal is a *mostly* faithful translation of his TLA+ spec.

 .. spec:: tla/hourclock_1/hourclock.tla
   :ss: hourclock_1